AWS What Is It? Business Guide to Its Services, Costs and Benefits

 What is the AWS Programming Language

-AWS services support executing code in diverse programming languages, including JavaScript (Node.js, React, Angular, Vue, and more), Python, Java, Go, C++, Ruby, PHP, and .
+AWS services support executing code in diverse programming languages.
+For example, JavaScript (Node.js, React, Angular, Vue, and more), Python, Java, Go, C++, Ruby, PHP, and .
 NET.

 The right programming language for an AWS application will depend on the application’s specific needs.
 For example, Python is a good choice for web applications, data analytics, and machine learning, as it is a versatile and easy-to-learn language.
 On the other hand, Java is a good choice for enterprise applications, as it is a robust and scalable language.
 Additionally, JavaScript is a good choice for web and mobile applications, as it is a native language for these environments.